Three students standing in front of a Mount Royal Univeristy Cessna at the Springbank Hangar.

 The academic and aviation classes are held at the MRU campus located in the Lincoln Park neighborhood, close to downtown Calgary.
 The Alsim and Mentor flight simulators are also located at the main campus.
 Flight training is performed at the Springbank Airport campus (CYBW) which is west of Calgary city limits, about a 25 minute drive from the MRU main campus.
 As there is no public transportation to the Springbank Airport, you will need a car to commute to your flight training sessions.

-12. What is the total cost of the program including academic and flight training?
+12. What is the total cost of the diploma program including academic and flight training?

 13. Do Aviation students pay for all of the flight courses at the start of each semester?

-There are ten flights courses to be completed throughout the two year diploma program, with details in the content above.
+There are ten flight courses to be completed throughout the two year diploma program, with details in the content above.
 As students move from one flight course to the next, payment is required for each course prior to starting that course.
+Most students will require additional flight curses at some point in their training, dependent on individual process.
+These fees are reuired to be paid when the additional training is assigned by the instructor.

 14. Is student financing available to MRU students?

 Student financing is available to Aviation Diploma students with amounts provided to each student dependent on their personal circumstances.
-Further informaiton can be found at the Student Finance page.
+Further information can be found at the Student Finance page.

 15. What courses do aviation students take if they start in January?